Logo Futurismo

 Bruno Azera | Aerial view of Caloura Harbour Natural Pools

 The Caloura Harbor Natural Pools are considered one of São Miguel’s most emblematic bathing areas and are much appreciated by its visitors.
 We can also say that this is one of the main tourist attractions in Lagoa.
-These natural pools are located in Caloura’s unique fishing harbor, one of the oldest on the island and the biggest attraction in the area.
+These natural pools are situated in Caloura’s unique fishing harbor, one of the oldest on the island and the area’s biggest attraction.

 Today, this quiet bay has good facilities for bathers, including access for people with reduced mobility, free car parks, toilets, showers, and a snack bar/restaurant—considered by many to be the best fish restaurant in the region.

-With an average water temperature of around 22 °C in summer, these natural pools are monitored and safe and are recognized annually with the Blue Flag — you can swim in peace.
-It should be noted that this is where the Fisherman’s Festival is held, which attracts thousands of tourists to Caloura.
-Musical concerts and various nautical activities essentially characterize it.
+With an average water temperature of around 22 °C in summer, these natural pools are monitored and safe, and are recognized annually with the Blue Flag — you can swim in peace.
+It is worth noting that this is where the Fisherman’s Festival is held, attracting thousands of tourists to Caloura.
+Musical concerts and various nautical activities are the hallmarks of the area.

-The Caloura Natural Pools are known by divers and snorkelers for their crystal-clear waters with colorful fish.
+The Caloura Natural Pools are renowned among divers and snorkelers for their crystal-clear waters and vibrant array of colorful fish.
 There is also a small children’s pool here.

 Enjoying the Sun at Baixa D’Areia Beach